STIPS Tutorials

 # It must be called once in order to initialize the observation module to the first observation before adding catalogs.

-print("Output Catalogs are {} and {}.".format(output_stellar_catalogs, output_galaxy_catalogs))
+print("Output Catalogues are {} and {}".format(output_stellar_catalogues, output_galaxy_catalogues))

 print("Output FITS file is {}".format(fits_file))

-print("Output Mosaic File is {}".format(mosaic_file))
+print("Output Mosaic file is {}".format(mosaic_file))

 print("Observation Parameters are {}".format(params))